-Currency Risk
+Currency risk

-Approximately 15 percent of our total revenue is denominated in Swedish kronor.
-We seek to minimize currency transaction risk through matching foreign currency inflows with outflows.
-Another transactional currency exposure is against the U.S. dollar arising from the purchase of ship fuel and insurance.
-Our net open position in the currency exposure was not hedged by any derivative financial instruments as of August 31, 2005.
+Approximately 15 per cent of our total revenues from operations by Tallink and approximately 30 per cent of our total revenues from operations by Silja are denominated in Swedish Kronor.
+We seek to minimize currency transaction risk through matching foreign currency inflows with outflows and through currency forward contracts.
+As of May 31, 2006 the Group had approximately SEK 50 million of forward cover.
+Another transactional currency exposure is against the U.S. Dollar for the purchase of ship fuel and insurance.
+The Group has partly offset USD open position by fixing forward USD exchange rate with Group's bunker supplier.
+The net open position in the currency exposure was not hedged by derivative financial instruments at the end of the period.

-Credit Risk
+Credit risk